Article written by

-- Efficacy of topicals and salves is yet to be determined.
+- The efficacy of topicals and salves is yet to be determined.

 - Same issues as tinctures and edibles with regards to cannabinoid-terpenoid consistency.

 - Absorption can be quite slow.

 - Some people may suffer from contact dermatitis with cannabis products.

 When other ingestion methods fail, or when trying to get cannabinoids directly into the colon or stomach, suppositories may be used.